stm32duino/Arduino_Core_STM32/README.md

 For full instructions on using the "**Boards Manager**", see the [Getting Started](https://github.com/stm32duino/wiki/wiki/Getting-Started) page.

-For advanced user, you can use the repository: see the [Using git repository](https://github.com/stm32duino/wiki/wiki/Using-git-repository) page.
+Advanced user can use the repository to benefit from the latest development.
+See the [Using git repository](https://github.com/stm32duino/wiki/wiki/Using-git-repository) page.

+User can add a STM32 based board following this [wiki](https://github.com/stm32duino/wiki/wiki/Add-a-new-variant-(board)).

 ## Boards available
 ### Current release